pondersource/CYB/Design Information/Structure.md

 - A user profile record on our database is basically just an identifier that the authenticated applications point to.
 Indicating that these accounts belong to the same person.
 - If someone without a session logs into an application that we have already created a user for, we have to recognize this and other than providing the session, update the UI to show all the logged in applications.
 - If someone logs into application A in one browser and logs into application B in another browser and then logs into B from the first browser, we have to recognize this as well and merge the 2 user profiles that we have created.
 This can be addressed later!
-- We need to maintain a set of authentication adopters.
-Each adopter would have a name, an icon, and an authentication UI.
+- We need to maintain a set of authentication adapters.
+Each adapter would have a name, an icon, and an authentication UI.

 ## Synchronization
 - For each data type and application combination, we have an update notifier, a reader and a writer implementation